Skip to Main Content

 Sourcing as the Editorial Frame

-The Noord-Holland agricultural belt that surrounds Hoofddorp produces vegetables, dairy, and greenhouse crops at scale, much of it destined for export.
+The Noord-Holland agricultural belt that surrounds Hoofddorp produces vegetables, dairy, and greenhouse crops at scale.
 A restaurant kitchen drawing from that supply chain at a local level has access to produce at peak condition, before the logistics of distribution affect quality.
 That advantage shows most in vegetables and dairy, which is precisely where honest sourcing makes the largest difference to the plate.
 It is also where the Michelin note about vegetables-as-garnish is most interesting: in a kitchen with strong local vegetable supply, the choice to treat them as supporting cast rather than lead is a deliberate one, not a limitation of availability.

 At-a-Glance Comparison